bycoffe/campfin-linker/README.md

 ## Notes

-For efficiency, the linker only compares records that have the same values for last name and state.
+For performance reasons, the linker only compares records that have the same values for last name and state.

 Linking larger datasets can take a long time; the full set of 3.5 million 2012 contributions took about 5 hours to link on a 2 GHz MacBook Pro.
 You can kill and restart the `link.py` script at any time.
 (It would be fairly easy to parallelize the process so the script can be run on multiple machines, each of which pulls out &mdash; and locks &mdash; some records to link until there are no records left).